 - In The Fear Mythos, the character "Achromatic Morality" demonstrates this perfectly — the clue's in the name.
 In her words, "there are two sides.
 The side that I am on, which is righteous; and the side I am not, which is monstrous."

 - This was mostly avoided in the Global Guardians PBEM Universe, but was especially enforced in the Golden Age campaign, which was set during World War II and featured Those Wacky Nazis as villains (along with supervillains who were evil for the sake of being evil and mobsters).

-- Surprisingly subverted in Avatar: The Last Airbender.
+- Subverted in Avatar: The Last Airbender.
 At first, the set-up seems to make the Black and the White quite clear: the Fire Nation is the Always Chaotic Evil Empire embarking on a campaign of world conquest, and those who fight against them are good.
-Then the writers seem to spend the entire remainder of the series picking this stark divide to pieces in every direction, with an abundance of quite likable and sympathetic Fire Nation characters and an abundance of utterly loathsome Earth Kingdom and Water Tribe characters.
+Then the writers seem to spend the remainder of the series picking this stark divide to pieces in every direction, with an abundance of quite likable and sympathetic Fire Nation characters and an abundance of utterly loathsome Earth Kingdom and Water Tribe characters.
 The Fire Lord and his daughter remain the clear bad guys, and Team Avatar the clear good guys, straight until the end, but beyond that the series drifts closer to Grey and Grey Morality than almost any other children's show you could name.
-If anything, the war itself functions as a Bigger Bad after it spirals out of Fire Lord Sozin's control, driving characters on both sides to ever greater extremes and deeper into ethical compromise as they struggle to survive.
+If anything, the war itself functions as a Greater Scope Villain after it spirals out of Fire Lord Sozin's control, driving characters on both sides to ever greater extremes and deeper into ethical compromise as they struggle to survive.